TRAVEL RELATED QUESTIONS

 1) What is your cancellation policy?

 Cancellation for any reason prior to May 15th results in a $50 non-refundable registration fee.
-Refunds will only be given if you cancel prior to the balance due date of May 15th.
+Refunds beyond the non-refundable fee will only be given if you cancel prior to the balance due date of May 15th.

-Cancellations after the May 15th balance due date will receive a Total Performance Swim Camp “voucher” for all camp tuition payments made, valid through the 2019 camp season.
-Your camp credit can be applied to any Total Performance Swim Camp and is transferable to an immediate family member.
+Cancellations after the May 15th balance due date will receive a Total Performance Swim Camp “voucher” for all camp tuition payments made, valid through the 2020 camp season.
+Your camp voucher can be applied to any Total Performance Swim Camp and is transferable to an immediate family member.

 Your $250 deposit is due upon registering.
 If you chose to pay the deposit only at this time, we will automatically process your final balance from your credit card between May 15-31.
 All registrations after May 15th require payment in full.